Phil Fletcher

-Phil Fletcher (born 1975/1976) is a British puppeteer.
+Phil Fletcher (born 27 October 1976) is a British puppeteer.
 He established his puppet manufacturing and performance company, Gluvets, at the age of 11.
 After briefly working in manufacturing he found summer work performing in holiday camps and became a full-time puppeteer in 2002.

-In 2009 he was cast by the BBC as the puppeteer for Hacker T. Dog for continuity segments on the CBBC Channel.
-Fletcher gave Hacker a voice for the first time and the character proved popular, receiving his own 63-episode TV series, Hacker Time, which was nominated for eight Baftas.
-From 2017 Fletcher voiced Sweep in Sooty and from 2021 has appeared as Larry the Lizard on Buffering.
+In 2009, he was cast by the BBC as the puppeteer for Hacker T Dog for continuity segments on the CBBC Channel.
+Fletcher gave Hacker a voice for the first time and the character proved popular, receiving his own 63-episode TV series, Hacker Time, which was nominated for eight BAFTAs.

+From 2017, Fletcher voiced Sweep in Sooty and from 2021 has appeared as Larry the Lizard on Buffering.

 Early life

-Fletcher was born in Hindley, Greater Manchester, in 1975/1976.
+Phil Fletcher was born in Hindley, Greater Manchester, on 27 October 1976.
 He developed an interest in puppeteering as a child, after seeing programmes featuring The Muppets and, his favourite, Rod Hull and Emu.
 Fletcher was given a replica puppet of Emu at the age of four and used it, and puppets made from card and paper, to make performances.
 His first public show was a performance of Aesop's "The Tortoise and the Hare" at his local church.

 Fletcher attended All Saints Primary School and Mornington High School in Wigan.
 Whilst at school he was paid to perform at children's parties and founded his puppeteering company, Gluvets, in the break between primary and secondary school.
 Fletcher moved into making puppets from cloth and foam and retains the first puppet he made in this style, a blue creature named Josh.
 Fletcher studied design at Wigan and Leigh College for a year as there were no puppet-making classes available.
 He continued to make puppet performances whilst working on production lines at Ingersoll Rand and Alphason Design factories.
 After joining a number of talent agencies Fletcher found summer work at holiday resorts run by Butlins, Pontins and Haven Holidays and became a full-time puppeteer in 2002.
 In 2008 he judged Puppet Contest 2008 : A Space Odyssey, a competition organised by Project Puppet.